Last Updated on June 24, 2022 by Editor

-Things to do In Exeter NH
+Things to do In Exeter NH and Seacoast Region

 TOUR: American Independence Museum, Exeter

-One of the many misconceptions about the Declaration of Independence and US Constitution is that they emerged from the minds of our Founding Fathers fully-fledged, Intelligently Designed.
+One of the many misconceptions about the Declaration of Independence and US Constitution is that they emerged from the minds of our Founding Fathers fully-fledged; Intelligently Designed.
 This couldn’t be farther from the truth.
 Both were works in progress, with many reworked drafts.
 And, the American Independence Museum, located in the Ladd-Gilman House, illuminates this better than any other historical museum.

 Ladd-Gilman House

 The circa 1721 Ladd-Gilman House was home to signer of the U.S. Constitution and State Senator, Nicholas Gilman, Sr. and his brother John Taylor Gilman.
-Nicholas served as the New Hampshire Treasure.
+Nicholas served as the New Hampshire Treasurer.
 During John’s tenure as Governor, it was the Governor’s Mansion.

 It is now The American Independence Museum, renowned for historical documents dating back to the birth of our nation.
 And, also, for a Club formed right after the War – The Society of Cincinnati.